ibm-cloud-docs/powervs-migration/white-paper.md

 :   The accelerated shift to a digital economy, partly due to the Covid pandemic, along with increased business demand for higher availability of production critical applications requires greater platform availability of 99.99+%.

 Security
-:   Business requires secure the software supply chain for both intellectual capital (asset) protection and certified untampered code.
-The number and cost of cyberattacks is escalated in recent years, which requires businesses to take a more disciplined approach to system and data security.
-End-to-end encryption is needed to secure business data and encryption key management is increasingly important.
-On {{site.data.keyword.cloud_notm}}, businesses have options to use {{site.data.keyword.IBM}} provided keys or can bring their own encryption keys (BYOK).
-With {{site.data.keyword.hscrypto}} (HPCS), {{site.data.keyword.cloud_notm}} offers a unique solution that allows a business to keep their own keys (KYOK) on a dedicated key management service and Hardware Security Module.
-Ransomware, cyber-attacks, and other security-related issues added the business requirement of a minimum viable company (MVC) platform solution.
+:  Security is a critical business requirement to protect intellectual capital and ensure the integrity of software supply chains.
+With the growing number and cost of cyberattacks, organizations must adopt a disciplined approach to system and data security.
+End-to-end encryption is essential for safeguarding business data, and effective encryption key management plays a vital role.
+On {{site.data.keyword.cloud_notm}}, businesses have the flexibility to use {{site.data.keyword.IBM}}-provided encryption keys or bring their own keys (BYOK).
+Using {{site.data.keyword.keymanagementserviceshort}} (Key Protect), {{site.data.keyword.cloud_notm}} offers a centralized, secure, and scalable key management solution that integrates with cloud services and applications.
+It enables lifecycle management of encryption keys without the complexity of hardware-based security modules.
+The increasing risk of ransomware and other cyber threats reinforces the need for a minimum viable company (MVC) platform built with security and resilience at its core.

 Sustainability
-:   missing content?
+:   {{site.data.keyword.IBM}} is committed to driving sustainability through energy-efficient infrastructure and responsible cloud operations.
+Power Virtual Server helps organizations reduce their carbon footprint by shifting workloads to shared, energy-optimized IBM Cloud data centers, which are designed for high efficiency and sustainability at scale.
+By moving away from energy-intensive on-premises infrastructure to a cloud-based OPEX model, clients can better align with ESG goals and reduce overall power consumption.
+Additionally, IBM’s focus on processor efficiency—like with Power10—means clients benefit from greater performance-per-watt, helping to support greener IT operations.

 Disaster recovery
 :   {{site.data.keyword.powerSys_notm}} offers a resilient and scalable platform to protect your critical workloads with advanced backup and disaster recovery solutions.
 For more information, see [High availability and disaster recovery](/docs/power-iaas?topic=power-iaas-ha-dr).